m-fithri/Cloud_Engineer_Portfolio-Projects/secure secrets with Secrets Manager/README.md

 By completing this project, we will learn secure credential management best practices and understand how production applications protect sensitive information when connecting to AWS services and databases.

+---

+The goals of this project are to:
+- Identify how a web application can insecurely store sensitive credentials.
+- Explore how GitHub Secret Scanning helps detect and prevent secrets from being committed to a repository.
+- Update the web application to securely store and retrieve credentials using AWS Secrets Manager.
+- Verify that the application's source code can be safely shared or made public without exposing sensitive credentials.

 ## 🛠️ Technologies & Tools

 `AWS Secrets Manager` `AWS IAM` `Github`